Relative Entailment Among Probabilistic Implications: Preliminaries and notation

 \section{Preliminaries and notation}

-Our expressions involve propositional variables, which receive Boolean values from propositional models; we define their semantics through data-sets: simply, multisets of propositional models.
+Our expressions involve propositional variables, which receive Boolean values from propositional models; we define their semantics through datasets: simply, multisets of propositional models.
 However, we mostly follow a terminology closer to the standard one in the data analysis community, where our propositional variables are called attributes or, sometimes, items; likewise, a set of attributes (that is, a propositional model), seen as an element of a dataset, is often called a transaction.

 Thus, attributes take Boolean values, true or false, and a transaction is simply a subset of attributes, those that would be set to true if we thought of it as a propositional model.
-Typically, our set of attributes is simply~$[n] := \{1,\ldots,n\}$, for a natural number $n$, so transactions are subsets of~$[n]$.
+Typically, our set of attributes is simply~$[n] := \{1,\ldots,n\}$, for a natural number $n>0$, so transactions are subsets of~$[n]$.
 Fix now such a set of attributes.
+For sets of attributes $X$, $Z$, we say that $Z$ covers $X$ if $X \subseteq Z$.
+This term is used only when $Z$ is a transaction, and will be refined into various possible relationships between transactions and partial implications.

-If $Z$ is a transaction and $X$ is a set of attributes, we say that $Z$ covers $X$ if $X \subseteq Z$.
-A data-set, as a multi-set of transactions, is formally a mapping from the set of all transactions to the natural numbers: their multiplicities as members of the data-set (alternative formalizations exist in the literature).
-If $\mathcal{D}$ is a data-set and $X$ is a set of attributes, we write $\mathrm{C}_{\mathcal{D}}[\, X \,]$ for the number of transactions in $\mathcal{D}$ that cover $X$, counted with multiplicity.
+Formally, a dataset, as a multiset of transactions, is a mapping from the set of all transactions to the natural numbers, namely, their multiplicities: transactions mapped to zero do not appear in the dataset, while nonzero values indicate the multiplicity with which the transaction appears in the dataset.
+In practical applications, the dataset is, most often, an ordered list of transactions, with repeated occurrences according to the multiplicities, but here we prefer the more formal view where no ordering is unnecessarily imposed.
+Given dataset $\D$, we write $Z\in\D$ to indicate a nonzero multiplicity and $Z\notin\D$ for zero multiplicity.